nramc/my-notes/docs/blog/articles/architecture/system/setup-virtual-private-server.md

 - **🔐 Secure from Day One**: Hardened with firewall rules, SSH best practices, automatic security updates, and HTTPS via Let’s Encrypt.
 - **📊 Observability-Ready**: Set up monitoring, logging, and health checks to understand app performance.
-- **⚙️ Automated Where It Matters**: Use CI/CD to deploy code changes seamlessly, with auto-restarts containers on updates.
+- **⚙️ Automated Where It Matters**: Use CI/CD to deploy code changes seamlessly, with auto-restarts of containers on updates.
 - **📦 Scalable by Nature**: Start small, but easily scale up as needed without major rework.
 </div>